buzzqw/TUS/OBSS/markdown-separati/en/01-the-story-so-far.md

 Earthlings had been punished for their affront, only 10\% of the population had survived.

 These new beings destroyed, made disappear, sink, flip, altered entire cities, changed environments, animals, made new species appear.
-Hordes of monsters described in children's game books appeared out of nowhere.
+Hordes of monsters described in children' \*\*s game books appeared out of nowhere.
 Reality was for them a whim to be manipulated according to their eccentric tastes.

 Nations as we knew them no longer existed, nature itself had changed into the most alien forms possible.
 Many areas were nuclear deserts, inhospitable and lethal to anyone, or almost.